Gabriel Tamaș: International career

-Tamaș was handed his Romania national team debut by Anghel Iordănescu on 12 February 2003, coming on as a substitute for Cosmin Contra in the 90+1st minute of a 2–1 friendly defeat of Slovakia.
-After appearing in five games at the 2006 FIFA World Cup qualifiers, manager Victor Pițurcă chose him as a starter in all ten matches of the successful UEFA Euro 2008 qualifiers, where Romania finished first in its group.
-He scored two goals, one in a 2–1 away victory against Slovenia and one in a 6–1 home victory over Albania.
+Tamaș played 67 matches and scored three goals for Romania.
+He was handed his debut by Anghel Iordănescu on 12 February 2003, coming on as a substitute for Cosmin Contra in the 90+1st minute of a 2–1 friendly defeat of Slovakia.
+After appearing in five games in the 2006 FIFA World Cup qualifiers, manager Victor Pițurcă chose him as a starter in all ten matches of the successful UEFA Euro 2008 qualifiers, where Romania finished first in its group.
+He scored two goals, one in a 2–1 away victory against Slovenia and one in a 6–1 home win over Albania.

 On 25 March 2008, Tamaș was decorated by Romanian president Traian Băsescu for his performances in the Euro 2008 qualifiers; he received Medalia "Meritul Sportiv" – ("The Sportive Merit" Medal) class III.
-He featured in all three matches at the final tournament, as his nation left the competition in the group stage after two draws with France and Italy and a loss to the Netherlands.
+Pițurcă used him for the entirety of all three games in the final tournament which were draws against France and Italy, and a loss to the Netherlands, as his side failed to progress from their group.

-Tamaș played four games at the 2010 World Cup qualifiers, and scored his last goal for the national team in a 3–2 friendly loss to Ukraine in Lviv, on 29 May 2010.
-In the following years, he amassed eight caps at the Euro 2012 qualifiers, four at the 2014 World Cup qualifiers and two at the Euro 2016 qualifiers.
+Tamaș played four games during the 2010 World Cup qualifiers, and scored his last goal for the national team in a 3–2 friendly loss to Ukraine in Lviv, on 29 May 2010.
+In the following years, he amassed eight caps in the Euro 2012 qualifiers, four during the 2014 World Cup qualifiers and two in the Euro 2016 qualifiers.
 His last two appearances were in 2018, being called up by his former teammate Cosmin Contra for the inaugural season of the Nations League.
-Tamaș played in a 2–1 away victory over Lithuania and in a goalless draw with Serbia, receiving a red card in the 44th minute of the latter game.
+Tamaș played in a 2–1 away victory over Lithuania and in a goalless draw against Serbia, receiving a red card in the 44th minute of the latter game.